sjjsy/neronet/doc/quick_start_quide.md

     - main_code_file: The path to the code file that is to be run when executing the experiment
 	- run_command_prefix: The prefix of the run command f.ex 'python3'
-	- logoutput: The location to which the log output of the experiment is to be written.
 	- parameters: This attribute is followed by a block containing all the unique parameters of this specific experiment.
 Parameter names can be arbitrary.